 Privacy notice

 C. Hoare & Co. is committed to protecting your personal information when you use our services.
-This notice also applies in respect of any information you provide to Messrs.
-Hoare Trustees Limited, which is a wholly owned subsidiary of C. Hoare & Co.
+This notice also applies in respect of any information you provide to Hoares Trustees Limited, which is a wholly owned subsidiary of C. Hoare & Co.
 This notice explains how we collect, retain and process your personal information.

 Your rights regarding the processing of your personal information